 If you think your condom has broken before ejaculation (coming), stop and put on a new condom.

 Where can I get condoms?

-Condoms can be bought from family planning clinics, supermarkets, pharmacies, pubs, public toilets, garages, nightclubs, dairies, sex shops and online.
+External condoms can be bought from Family Planning clinics, supermarkets, pharmacies, pubs, public toilets, garages, nightclubs, dairies, sex shops and online.